Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 Internet Explorer {version!} on a Windows laptop.

 Testing has been carried out using the following methods:
-1. HTML code has been validated through the W3 Consortium's HTML validator https://validator.w3.org/#validate_by_input, and subsequently improved.
+1. HTML code has been validated through the [W3 Consortium's HTML validator](https://validator.w3.org/#validate_by_input) and subsequently improved.
-2. CSS has been validated by running it in the Jigsaw CSS validator of the same consortium https://jigsaw.w3.org/css-validator/#validate_by_input, and subsequently improved.
+2. CSS has been validated by running it in the [Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input) of the same consortium, and subsequently improved.
 3. Google Chrome's DevTools has been used to test responsiveness and check for bugs
-4. The site has also been run through http://ami.responsivedesign.is/ to check for errors and responsiveness
+4. The site has also been run through [Justin Avery's website](http://ami.responsivedesign.is/) to check for errors and responsiveness.
+A screenshot of that is provided at the top of this document.
 5. Peers of the Code Institute Full Stack Software Development have been requested to provide their views and use their browsers for feedback.

 ### Scenario testing